Akash3194/synkrama/README.md

  `python manage.py createsuperuser`

  ## Now go to social apps table and create new record
- ` Choose Google in provider, enter a name, enter your google client id and secret key`
+ ` Choose Google in provider, enter a name, enter your google client id and secret key and choose your sites from sites table (ex: 127.0.0.1:8000`

  ## run server using
  `python manage.py runserver`